aws-samples/secure-messenger-genai-chatbot/README.md

 the EC2 instance with the Wickr IO docker container is placed in a private subnet.
 Communication to the Wickr service is through a NAT gateway.
-2. The project makes use of the Wickr IO feature to pull the configuration information from AWS Secrets Manager and to to pull the custom integration code from S3.
+2. The project makes use of the Wickr IO feature to pull the configuration information from AWS Secrets Manager and to pull the custom integration code from S3.
 Configuration and code is pulled at startup of the Wickr IO docker container.
 For more information please see the Wickr IO documentation [Automatic Configuration](https://wickrinc.github.io/wickrio-docs/#automatic-configuration).
 3. Access to the Secret that holds the Wickr IO configuration and the custom integration code in S3, is controlled via an IAM user.
 The IAM credentials are stored in AWS Secrets Manager and rotated automatically on a regular basis